 As of March 2020, we face a pandemic.
 The recent $82 billion dollar emergency response package, while it still needs to be strengthened, shows that when our world is in upheaval, swift and large-scale change is possible.
 Concurrently though, the Ontario government continues its plans to ramp up natural gas use and push a pipeline through Hamilton wetlands while the federal government quietly throws more money at the TransMountain Pipeline expansion.
 These actions perpetuate inequities and colonialism, all the while increasing future health threats, including the spread of viruses that are related to the degradation of the climate and the natural world.

 In this volatile time, oil prices have collapsed.
-I’m struck by a phrase Kenney used in reference to Alberta’s fossil fuel industry - were in uncharted territory.”
+I’m struck by a phrase Kenney used in reference to Alberta’s fossil fuel industry - “we’re in uncharted territory.”
 It’s the same one used by meteorologists about three years ago, in response to the changing climate.
 And the same one used by the Canadian Centre for Policy Alternatives Alternative Federal Budget Proposal, with respect to the combination of the coronavirus and the global oil sell-off.

 We now await the federal 2020 budget announcement.
 We hold our breath, hoping that the political agenda might do an about face, turning toward a more equitable, climate-stabilizing and caring future.
 If our political leaders respond to this current crisis with a corporation focused oil and gas bailout, our futures are in jeopardy.
 Instead, we need choices that empower our communities, ensure people are supported through the COVID-19 crisis and lay down a strong, long-term foundation for the future health and wellbeing of all peoples.